BogusCurry/GronkhsLitW/README.md

 > If it's any other bug, provide a good description of what you done before it happened (If you can do that, a video would also be nice).
 This step is very important.
 > Please use English language when reporting bugs.
 Even though I speak German too, it can be helpful to others who have the same issue and are trying to solve it, but don't speak German.
-This is also important if you look at the next line.
 > Please check if your issue has already been reported earlier.
 That's what search functions are for.

 Please make sure the bug you report can be reproduced in a clean install of the modpack,